 Party food doesn’t have to be unhealthy.
 Wow your guests with these healthy bite-sized tarts.
 Click here for the step-by-step recipe.

-Give the usual batata or kanda poha a nutritional twist with sprouts.
-Click here for the step-by-step poha recipe.
-Poha is a great option for breakfast.
-There are many more Indian breakfast options that will cost you less than 500 calories.
+Give the usual batata or kanda poha a nutritional twist with sprouts. more Indian breakfast options that will cost you less than 500 calories.

 How do you make pancakes awesome-r than they already are?
 Sneak in sprouts into the batter – voila!
 Click here for the step-by-step pancake recipe.
 For more healthy pancake recipes, click here.